 These compendiums include everything from a trip to the cost of an emergency room visit, blood tests, physician fees, etc. However, as revenue cycle administrators and CFOs know, numerous other factors influence the cost of a hospital visit.
 Many chargemaster files have a listing with over 30,000 different items, with hospital consumers not knowing which items or services they have used.
 Furthermore, factors such as whether a patient is in or out-of-network will affect the amount that is due.

 Many hospitals in Ohio are complying with these new federal regulations.
 But the regulations fail to reflect the fact that every insurance company often has different negotiated rates with every health system and patient’s employer.
 Most hospital administrators across Ohio agree that patients should call their insurance provider, physician’s office and even special designated pricing lines for more detailed information.

 For example, OhioHealth provides a price list for their hospitals.
-Their website states that their hospital prices are the same for all patients, although total charges may vary depending on level of acuity and service utilization.
-However, patient responsibility may vary depending on availability or level of health insurance.
+Their website states that their hospital prices are the same for all patients, although total charges may vary depending on the level of acuity and service utilization.
+However, patient responsibility may vary depending on the availability or level of health insurance.

 Similar language is found on the Ohio State University Wexner

 The OSU hospital chargemaster displays the cost for various room and board categories, emergency department service levels, diagnostic tests & procedures as well as operating room services.
 There is also a separate list showing the charge for supplies and pharmaceuticals.

 Interestingly, the OSU hospital chargemaster does not include the fee for services provided by healthcare providers who have treated patients while receiving care at the hospital.
 These providers may bill their patients separately such as surgeons, anesthesiologists, radiologists and pathologists.

 Overall, attempting to compare the quality and cost of care between hospitals is often challenging.
 At the Cleveland Clinic’s main campus,